Online reputation management: a guide for small businesses

 Why online reputation management matters for your business

 Your online reputation directly affects your revenue.
-Most customers read reviews before choosing a business, with a recent survey showing 41% of consumers "always" read reviews when browsing for local businesses, and a single negative review can cost you potential sales.
+Most customers read reviews before choosing a business, with a recent survey showing 41% of consumers "always" read reviews when browsing for local businesses.
+A single negative review can cost you potential sales.

 Here's how reputation impacts your business:

-• Pricing power: Businesses with strong reputations can charge more because customers perceive higher value.
+- Pricing power: Businesses with strong reputations can charge more because customers perceive higher value.
+According to a 2026 industry survey, 68% of consumers are willing to pay more for a product or service from a company with a strong reputation.

 For small businesses competing against larger companies, reputation is often your strongest advantage.
 You can provide personalized service that bigger competitors cannot match.
 Your reviews prove it.